Chemical Substance Management

 Response in EmergenciesTraining to Respond to Unforeseen Events That Impact the Environment

 To prevent and mitigate environmental pollution during an emergency, our employees at each business site are trained at least once a year in emergency procedures and communications for a variety of scenarios unique to each business site.
+The implementation results from the main training held in fiscal 2018 are set out below.

 Training for Measures to Be Done / Notices to Be Made in Time of Emergency